ForeverPs/Visualization-of-sort-algorithms/README.md

 # But we can do more
 ***
 ### just run the source code SORT.py and you will get an amazing visualization of the sorting process.
+***
+the sort.rar file is the result of sorting in type of .gif